 Finally, click Register to complete the creation of your App ID.

 Retrieving the Apple Services ID

-Now that we have created an App ID, we can create a Services ID.
+Now that you have created an App ID, you can create a Services ID.

 Navigate back to the Certificates, Identifiers & Profiles screen and from the sidebar, click on Identifiers.